jsh9/pydoclint/docs/config_options.md

 flake8 --style=google <FILE_OR_FOLDER>
 ```

-## 4. `--type-hints-in-docstring` and `--type-hints-in-signature`
+## 4. `--arg-type-hints-in-docstring` and `--arg-type-hints-in-signature`

-- `--type-hints-in-docstring`
+- `--arg-type-hints-in-docstring`
-  - Shortform: `-thd`
+  - Shortform: `-athd`
   - Default: `True`
   - Meaning:
     - If `True`, there need to be type hints in the argument list of a
       docstring
     - If `False`, there cannot be any type hints in the argument list of a
       docstring
-- `--type-hints-in-signature`
+- `--arg-type-hints-in-signature`
-  - Shortform: `-ths`
+  - Shortform: `-aths`
   - Default: `True`
   - Meaning:
-    - If `True`, there need to be type hints in the function/method signature
+    - If `True`, there need to be type hints for input arguments in the
+      function/method signature
-    - If `False`, there cannot be any type hints in the function/method
+    - If `False`, there cannot be any type hints for input arguments in the
-      signature
+      function/method signature

-Note: if users choose `True` for both options, the type hints in the signature
+Note: if users choose `True` for both options, the argument type hints in the
-and in the docstring need to match, otherwise there will be a style violation.
+signature and in the docstring need to match, otherwise there will be a style
+violation.

 ## 5. `--check-arg-order` (shortform: `-ao`, default: `True`)